-It’s very easy to open a business in Denmark, as long as the minimum requirements for minimum share capital are respected and all the necessary documents are deposited on time at the authorities.
+It’s very easy to open a company in Denmark, as long as the minimum requirements for minimum share capital are respected and all the necessary documents are deposited on time at the authorities.
 Actually, the investors are advised to open new companies instead of branches because of the shorter term of waiting for registration.
-Our teal of lawyers in Denmark has an extensive experience in company formation cases and can assist you during the entire company registration procedure.
+Our team of lawyers in Denmark has extensive experience in company formation cases and can assist you during the entire company registration procedure.

-As a member of EU, Denmark is granting access to the European market, which consists in more than 100 million consumers.
-Also being member of the EU is granting tax incentives for the foreign investors coming from one of these countries.
+As a member of the EU, Denmark is granting access to the European market, which consists of more than 100 million consumers.
+Also being a member of the EU is granting tax incentives for the foreign investors coming from one of these countries.

 The infrastructure is highly developed, offering fast access to the Northern European markets.

 Denmark is considered very cost efficient as there is no social contribution cost for employees even though it offers high salaries.
 It has a relatively low corporate tax for the region (25%).